jnvsor/jekyll-dynamic-menu/README.md

         * The icons depict the leaf/branch/open/closed state
 * No plugins
     * No plugin dependancies - it just works <sup>TM</sup>
-    * As you can see, it works on github pages
+    * This means it will work on github pages